DBV-Technology-LLC/ropeless_pi/README.md

 ** TRAWL ID NOT SAVED WITH TRANSPONDER IN XML **

 ## TODO:

+9/24/2025
+[x] - Saving position of Plugin on close
+[x] - Merged old / new transponder fields (range,id etc..)

+[] - Updating Transponder color scheme to be handled by render -- not saved with Transponder info

 -1: Option to hide transponder text
 0. Right click on transponder show manuf/sn/trawl_id

 1. Make sure trawl_id saved with transponder obj
 2. Change trawl line back to black dotted line
 3. Draw black dot in center of transponders in trawls